2006 Coca-Cola 600: Background

 The Coca-Cola 600 was the 12th of 36 scheduled stock car races of the 2006 NASCAR Nextel Cup Series, and the event's 47th iteration.
-It was held on May 28, 2006 in Concord, North Carolina, at Lowe's Motor Speedway (now Charlotte Motor Speedway), an intermediate track that holds NASCAR races.
+It was held on May 28, 2006, in Concord, North Carolina, at Lowe's Motor Speedway (now Charlotte Motor Speedway), an intermediate track that holds NASCAR races.
 The standard layout is a 1.5 mi four-turn quad-oval track.
 The track's turns are banked at twenty-four degrees; both the front stretch (the location of the finish line) and the back stretch (opposite the front) have a five-degree banking.

 Before the race, Jimmie Johnson led the Drivers' Championship with 1,686 points, with Tony Stewart in second (1,593 points) and Matt Kenseth third (1,592 points).
 Mark Martin and Dale Earnhardt Jr. were fourth and fifth with 1,487 points and 1,460 points, respectively, and Jeff Gordon, Kyle Busch, Kasey Kahne, Kevin Harvick and Jeff Burton rounded out the top ten drivers in the points standings.
-In the Manufacturers' Championship, Chevrolet were leading with 80 points; Ford was second with 68 points, followed by Dodge with 61 points.
+In the Manufacturers' Championship, Chevrolet was leading with 80 points; Ford was second with 68 points, followed by Dodge with 61 points.
 Johnson was the race's defending champion.
 NASCAR mandated that teams used a 14 USgal fuel cell instead of the standard 22 USgal so that there would be fewer laps between pit stops and more tire changes could occur.
 Control tire supplier Goodyear brought a supply of harder compounds to ensure longevity.

 The Coca-Cola 600 was conceived by driver Curtis Turner, who built the track.
 It was first held in 1960 in NASCAR's attempt to stage a Memorial Day weekend race to compete with the open-wheel Indianapolis 500; the two races were held together on the same day from 1974 onward.
 The race is the longest in distance on NASCAR's calendar, and is considered by drivers to be one of the sport's most important races alongside the Daytona 500, the Brickyard 400 and the Southern 500.
 It is NASCAR's most physically demanding event; teams adapt to changeable track conditions because it occurs between late afternoon and evening.
 It was known as the World 600 until 1984 when The Coca-Cola Company purchased the race's naming rights, renaming it the Coca-Cola World 600 in 1985.
 It has been called the Coca-Cola 600 every year since 1986, except for 2002 when the name changed to Coca-Cola Racing Family 600.

 After the previous race at Charlotte (the 2005 UAW-GM Quality 500), the track's condition was beginning to deteriorate.
 Several cars sustained blown tires, and multiple crashes occurred on the worn bumpy surface due to levigation, a process where a circuit's hard bumps were smoothed out.
 When that did not work, the entire track (including the aprons and pit road) was completely repaved, with more than a 10,000 lb of asphalt used.
 The work was completed two months before the Coca-Cola 600 began.